-The Faroese people are mad about sports, both as a way of exercising and for leisure.
+The people of the Faroe Islands are mad about sports, both as a way of exercising and for leisure.
 This positive attitude towards keeping active has clear roots in the social and historical circumstances of the Faroe Islands.
 Before the introduction of modern infrastructure, people often had to walk long distances, hike up mountains, and row from island to island in order to get around.
 Physical activity thus became a natural extension of everyday life in the Faroe Islands, and it continues to be so.

 Active from a young age